learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 $ pwd
 ```

-You should now see that you are one directory above where you were, in you're
+You should now see that you are one leve up from where you were.
+In your terminal
-in a new terminal, you might see:
+you might see:

 `/Users`

+You "moved up" one level of nesting.

 You should be able to make a guess about what `cd` does, but we'll explain it
 right now!